ITOTI-Y/ep-pipeline/docs/ECM_OPTIMIZATION_WORKFLOW.md

 from pathlib import Path
 from loguru import logger

-from backend.domain.models import ECMParameters, BuildingType from .strategies import IOptimizationStrategy from .surrogate_models import XGBoostSurrogateModel
+from backend.models import ECMParameters, BuildingType from .strategies import IOptimizationStrategy from .surrogate_models import XGBoostSurrogateModel